informalsystems/quartz/apps/transfers/README.md

 Now on your own machine, checkout the https://github.com/informalsystems/cycles-hackathon-app.

-Make sure to create a `.env.local` file and set the contract address and TEE pubkey (see the output from `init.sh` and `handshake.sh`).
+Make sure to create a `.env.local` file and set the contract address and TEE pubkey (see the output from `deploy.sh` and `handshake.sh`).
 For example:

 ```
 #.env.local